cerner/terra-core/packages/terra-breakpoints/docs/README.md

 `isBreakpointActiveForSize` will return a boolean value indicating whether or not the given breakpoint name is active for the width value.

-> Note that since the breakpoints are defined as minimum values, a breakpoint will be determined to be active if the width value is larger than defined minimum, even if the width value has entered a higher breakpoint range.
+> Note that since the breakpoints are defined as minimum values, a breakpoint will be determined to be active if the width value is larger than the defined minimum, even if the width value is included in a higher breakpoint's range.

 ```jsx
 import { isBreakpointActiveForSize } from 'terra-breakpoints';